yomidevs/yomitan-wiki/docs/anki.md

 Below are some troubleshooting tips you can try if you are unable to create new flashcards:

 - If all of the buttons appear grayed out, then you should double-check your deck and model configuration settings.
-- If no icons appear at all, make sure that Anki is running in the background and that [AnkiConnect](https://foosoft.net/projects/anki-connect) has been installed.
+- If no icons appear at all, make sure that Anki is running in the background and that [AnkiConnect](https://git.sr.ht/~foosoft/anki-connect) ([Add-on Page](https://ankiweb.net/shared/info/2055492159)) has been installed.

 ### Anki Note Generation